- FREE: 20 Poets anthology

 As another Spring begins, the bird’s brain cells bloom.
 New songs.
 Fingerprints return after the hand is burnt.
 Who knows what we’re capable of?
 I part the vertical ocean of clothes and find you there.
 Spider, it is almost terrifying …

-Posted in 37.0: NO THEME!
+Posted in 47: NO THEME!

 Tagged Andy Jackson

-Andy Jackson reviews Carl Rickard and Diane Fahey
+Andy Jackson Reviews Carl Rickard and Diane Fahey

 Posted in BOOK REVIEWS

-Tagged Carl Rickard, Diane Fahey
+Tagged Andy Jackson, Carl Rickard, Diane Fahey

 Lee N. Mylar: The dynamic ribbon device